alexa/avs-device-sdk/README.md

-## Alexa Client SDK v0.6
+## AVS Device SDK v1.0.0

-This release introduces an implementation of the `Alerts` capability agent with support for timers and alarms, as well as classes used to handle directives and events in the [Systems interface](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service/reference/system), and a sample app that demonstrates SDK functionality.
+Please note the following for this release:

-**NOTE**: This release requires a filesystem to store audio assets for timers and alarms.
+* Native components for the following capability agents are **not** included in v1.0 and will be added in future releases: `PlaybackController`, `Speaker`, and `Settings`.

-Native components for the following capability agents are **not** included in this release and will be added in future releases: `AudioPlayer`, `PlaybackController`, `Speaker`, and  `Settings`.
-However, it's important to note, this release does support directives from the referenced interfaces.
+* iHeartRadio is supported.
+Support for additional audio codecs, containers, streaming formats, and playlists will be included in future releases.

 ## Overview

-The Alexa Client SDK provides a modern C++ (11 or later) interface for the Alexa Voice Service (AVS) that allows developers to add intelligent voice control to connected products.
+The AVS Device SDK for C++ provides a modern C++ (11 or later) interface for the Alexa Voice Service (AVS) that allows developers to add intelligent voice control to connected products.
 It is modular and abstracted, providing components to handle discrete functionality such as speech capture, audio processing, and communications, with each component exposing APIs that you can use and customize for your integration.
+It also includes a sample app, which demonstrates interactions with the Alexa Voice Service (AVS).

-The SDK also includes a sample app that demonstrates interactions with AVS.
+To quickly setup your Raspberry Pi development environment or to learn how to optimize libcurl for size, [click here](https://github.com/alexa/alexa-client-sdk/wiki) to see the wiki.

 * [Common Terms](#common-terms)
 * [SDK Components](#sdk-components)